List of The Incredibles characters: Rick Dicker

+Rick also appears in Incredibles 2; with the government shutting down the Superhero Relocation Program in response to the Underminer incident, Rick is forced into retirement.
+Rick does two favors for the Parrs before his retirement; he erases Tony Rydinger's memory of the Underminer incident, and secures the Parrs a hotel room for two weeks, but he warns them they will be on their own after that.

 Snug

 Snug is an old friend of Helen Parr, presumably from her super days as Elastigirl.
 He never appears in the films, but his voice can be heard on the phone when Helen calls him to acquire a jet to access Syndrome's island (in The Incredibles).
 Snug can be seen in a photograph held by Helen that shows the two of them in aviation gear.
 In a deleted scene, Snug was intended to travel with them on the plane to the island and would be killed in the following crash with the missiles, but this was rewritten to have Helen pilot the plane solo instead.

 Winston Deavor

-Winston Deavor (voiced by Bob Odenkirk) is an ardent superhero fan who leads a telecommunications company with his sister Evelyn.
+Winston Deavor (Bob Odenkirk) is an ardent superhero fan who leads a telecommunications company with his sister Evelyn.
 In Incredibles 2, he wants to re-legalize supers, whose activities have been outlawed by the government, through a marketing campaign.
 Winston selects Helen Parr to carry out a publicity stunt as Elastigirl in order to regain the general public's support of supers, and houses the Parr family in a luxurious mansion.
 His sister, however, places him under her control via hypnotic signals transmitted by television screens, as part of her scheme to permanently undermine the legal status of supers.
 She intends to do this by sabotaging a summit of supers and similarly hypnotized political delegates taking place on the Deavors' cruise ship by crashing the ship into the city.
 When Winston is freed from her control, he aids in foiling Evelyn's plan to collide his cruise ship into the city by reboarding the runaway ship and freeing the delegates to then ensure their safety, while the supers attempt to regain control of the ship.
 He later presumably explains the truth of his sister's scheme to the delegates and to the authorities to legalize the superheroes again.